 2. Read our program descriptions

-We accept inquiries for Arts funding only through our Exploring Engagement Fund, which is open to all eligible nonprofit arts organizations and offers two rounds of funding per year.
+We accept inquiries for Arts funding only through our Exploring Engagement Fund, which is open to eligible California-based nonprofit arts organizations.
+We do not accept unsolicited letters of inquiry for our Arts program.

 Grantseekers interested in a grant from our California Democracy or Youth programs should read carefully the descriptions of these programs.
 If, after reading these sections, you believe that your organization's work is a good fit with our priorities, you can submit a letter of inquiry, using the link below.
 This online form will gather basic information about your organization and funding request.